spencerharris63/JAMStack/readme.md

 Sign into Netlify and create a new site from Git.
 Check the settings to ensure that Netlify has auto detected 11ty and deploy the site.

 Examine the deploy logs.
-Note that Netlify will download and install 11ty in order to generate your `_site` folder.
+Note that Netlify will download and install 11ty in order to generate your `dist` folder and deploy that folder to a web server.

 ## Ajax